Anjuna

 About Anjuna

 Is Anjuna worth adding to a Tokyo dining itinerary?
-With verified price bands of JPY 1,000–JPY 1,999 and JPY 2,000–JPY 2,999, this Tokyo venue sits in an approachable range for the city.
+With price bands of JPY 1,000–JPY 1,999 and JPY 2,000–JPY 2,999, this Tokyo venue sits in an approachable range for the city.
 It is also listed in the 2024 Tabelog 100 for Asian cuisine / Ethnic cuisine in Tokyo, making it a practical option for diners tracking recognized Tokyo restaurants.

 What the Tabelog Recognition Means

 Anjuna appears in the 2024 Asian cuisine / Ethnic cuisine Tabelog 100 for Tokyo.
 That recognition puts it among the Tokyo venues highlighted by Tabelog in this category for the year, a useful signal for diners comparing approachable restaurants across the city.
 The award should not be read as a promise of fine-dining polish or experimental cooking; it is better understood as a guidepost for category-level recognition.
-For first-timers, this means expectations should be practical: consider Anjuna for a recognized Tokyo meal at a modest price, not for unverified luxury details or a specific service format.
+For first-timers, this means expectations should be practical: consider Anjuna for a recognized Tokyo meal at a modest price, not for luxury trappings or a specific service format.

 Room, Service, Practical Details